at St. Gregory's

 Spiritual awakening lies at the heart of the teachings of Jesus.
 And yet, traditional religious structures often seem to obscure that goal more than they serve it.
 How can the Church once again meet the deep yearning of our hearts?
 Recognizing the need for less formal and more contemplative forms of worship, as well as a renewed emphasis on the transformational and mystical dimensions of Christian teaching, St. Gregory's Wisdom Circle was born.

-We are particularly inspired by the work of Episcopal priest and teacher Cynthia Bourgeault.
-In Cynthia's words, "Wisdom describes a lineage of spiritual knowledge and practice that is principally concerned with the alchemy of transformation.
+We are inspired by Christian contemplative voices such as Cynthia Bourgeault, Bede Griffiths, Beatrice Bruteau, and John Main.
+In Episcopal priest Cynthia Bourgeault's words, "Wisdom describes a lineage of spiritual knowledge and practice that is principally concerned with the alchemy of transformation.
 It is not about knowing more, but about knowing more deeply, and can be recognized by an alert, present-moment awareness and a compassionate intelligence.
 The spiritual practices of attention and surrender are the banks between which Wisdom flows."

 In silence and chant, in study and scripture, in bread and wine, we seek to imbibe and embody the Way of Wisdom.

-We are currently studying The Song of Songs.
+We are currently studying the sayings of Jesus from The Gospel of Thomas.

 All are welcome.